-Founding band/soul mates Jen and Rob Slocumb met in 1996 with a twist of fate inside a Houston, Texas, coffee shop where Jen worked booking bands.
+Founding band/soul mates Jen and Rob Slocumb met 23 years ago with a twist of fate inside a Houston, Texas, coffee shop where Jen worked booking bands.
 Rob was home to see his parents after a music venture fizzled.
 It started as a simple bond over music.
 Time led them to realize it was something much more.
 The two fell in love and were married.

 And all of it is part of a dream that is still in the works.
 A dream that Jen and Rob keep on dreaming.
 The duo now lives in Auburn, AL. Not exactly where they pictured themselves, but they wouldn’t give it up.
 Jen, from Ontario, Canada, and Rob, from Nashville, TN, are sure they’re where they are supposed to be.
 Everything the couple has done has been in pursuit of a musical dream, one that, so far, has paid off.

 “I think about the years we spent living in a van, traveling across the country and it’s hard to believe that we did that,” Jen said.
 “Now we have two children, a mortgage, bills, a dog … things that wouldn’t fit in the van.
 But those times help us remember what Martha’s Trouble means.”

 The name Martha’s Trouble comes from a story in the Bible about two sisters, Martha and Mary.
 Jesus came to see them one day.
 Martha was running around, trying to clean up and prepare food while Mary was hanging out at Jesus’ feet.
 The story says Martha was “troubled” because Mary wasn’t helping.
 The story, the duo says, is a reminder to stop and smell the roses, the idea of keeping an eye on the bigger picture and the important things in life.